raspberrypilearning/quest-seeker/en/step_3.md

 --- /collapse ---

 In the Inspector, making sure you are updating the child objects and components for your new QuestGiver NPC:
-+ Drag the Canvas, Message and Button objects to your new Script,
++ Drag the Canvas, Message and Button objects to your new Script.
 + Select the Button and add an 'OnClick' set to the `QuestAccepted` Method of your new script.

 --- /task ---

 --- task ---

-**Test:** Play your scene and make sure you see the new quest message and that you can Accept the quest with the button.
-Check that you can see the debug message in the Console.
+**Test:** Play your scene:
++ Make sure you see the new quest message
++ Check that you can Accept the quest with the button
++ Check that you can see the debug message in the Console.

 ![desc](images/new-quest-accept-message.png)